 1. Macfarlane GJ, Kronisch C, Dean LE, et al: EULAR revised recommendations for the management of fibromyalgia.
 Ann Rheum Dis.
 76(2):318-328, 2017. doi: 10.1136/annrheumdis-2016-209724.
 Epub 2016 Jul 4.
 PMID: 27377815.

 Fibromyalgia-related stiffness and pain can be exacerbated by environmental or emotional stress, poor sleep, trauma, exposure to dampness or cold, or by a physician, family member, or friend who implies that the disorder is “all in the head.”

-Suspect fibromyalgia when generalized pain and tenderness and fatigue are unexplained or out of proportion to physical and laboratory findings.
+Suspect fibromyalgia when generalized pain and tenderness and fatigue are unexplained, have lasted years, or are out of proportion to physical and laboratory findings.